pitest/pitest-junit5-plugin/README.md

 ## Usage

-The plugin has been built against JUnit platform 1.5.0 - you may encounter issues if you use it with a different version.
+The plugin has been built against the versions of JUnit platform noted above - you may encounter issues if you use it with a different version.

 To activate the plugin it must be placed on the classpath of the pitest tool (**not** on the classpath of the project being mutated).